robbert-vdh/yabridge/README.md

 below with `~/.local/share/yabridge/yabridgectl`.

-Next, you'll want to tell yabridgectl where it can find your VST2 and VST3 plugins. **Note that VST3 support is not yet available in yabridge 2.x.** For this you can use yabridgectl's `add`, `rm` and `list` commands.
+Next, you'll want to tell yabridgectl where it can find your VST2 and VST3 plugins.
+For this you can use yabridgectl's `add`, `rm` and `list` commands.
 You can also use `yabridgectl status` to get an overview of the current settings and the installation status of all of your plugins.
 To add the most common VST2 plugin directory, use
 `yabridgectl add "$HOME/.wine/drive_c/Program Files/Steinberg/VstPlugins"`.
 The
-directory may be capitalized as `VSTPlugins` on your system, and some plugins may install themselves to a similar directory directly inside of Program Files.
+directory may be capitalized as `VSTPlugins` on your system, and some plugins may also install themselves to a similar directory directly inside of Program Files.
 VST3 plugins under Windows are always installed to the same directory, and you can use `yabridgectl add "$HOME/.wine/drive_c/Program Files/Common Files/VST3"` to add that one.

 Finally, you can run `yabridgectl sync` to finish setting up yabridge for all of your plugins.
 For VST2 plugins this will create `.so` files alongside the